rarisenpai/ai-memory-sdk/README.md

 ```
 Memories can also be explicitly searched with semantic search to retrieve relevant historical messages to place back into context.

-## Context Model (Generalized API)
+## Subject Model (Generalized API)
-In addition to the user-specific helpers, the SDK supports a generalized "context" model:
+In addition to the user-specific helpers, the SDK supports a generalized "subject" model:
-- Context: the unit we learn for (one context = one Letta agent).
-For example, `user:sarah`, `team:alpha`, or `project:123`.
+- Subject: the unit we learn for (one subject = one Letta agent).
+For example, `user_sarah`, `team_alpha`, or `project_123`.
-- Blocks: named pieces of context (e.g. `human`, `summary`, `preferences`) attached to the context's agent.
+- Blocks: named pieces of memory (e.g. `human`, `summary`, `preferences`) attached to the subject's agent.
 - Messages: conversation turns the learner uses to update one or more blocks.

-You can bind a Memory instance to a context at construction time, or pass a context per call.
+You can bind a Memory instance to a subject at construction time, or pass a subject per call.

 Naming conventions
 - Agents: the context_id is embedded in the agent name (e.g., `subconscious_agent_ctx_<context_id>`).
 Ensure your `context_id` uses only characters allowed by Letta agent names.
 Recommended: letters, numbers, underscores, and dashes.
 Avoid characters like `:` or other punctuation.